dberga/iquaflow-qmr-loss/README.md

         The dataset is downloaded with all the results of executing the dataset modifiers already generated.
 This allows the user to freely skip the `.execute` as well as the `apply_metric_per_run` which __take long time__.
 Optionally, you can remove the pre-executed records folder (`./mlruns `) for a fresh start.

 Note: make sure to replace "YOUR_GIT_TOKEN" to your github access token, also in [Dockerfile](Dockerfile).

+# Design and Train the QMRNet (regressor.py)

+In [QMRNet standalone code](https://github.com/satellogic/iquaflow/tree/main/iquaflow/quality_metrics) you can find several scripts for training and testing the QMRNet, mainly integrated in `regressor.py`.
+Using `run_spec.sh` you can specify any of the `cfgs\` folder where the architecture design and hyperparameters are defined.
+You can create new versions by adding new `.cfg` files.

 # Cite